Luna-LucaDev9989/LucaDev9989/README.md

 I use **they/them** pronouns

-I'm a developer for Discord.js bots
+I'm a Discord bot developer

 ## Socials: